-Beach Stabilization Bellows AF Station HI – CEMML studied the problem and designed and planted native plants along the Bellows shoreline to stabilize and reduce beach erosion.
-The project successfully removed invasive plant species that were accelerating erosion and established mature plantings to prevent or slow erosion.
+CEMML designed and planted native plants along the Bellows shoreline to stabilize and reduce beach erosion.
+We removed non-native invasive plants that were accelerating erosion and established mature plantings to prevent or slow erosion.

-Cultural Resources – CEMML plays a key role in the Combatant Command Cultural Heritage Action Group (CCHAG) that provides US military personnel with technical support in the areas of in-theatre cultural heritage preservation and cultural property protection.
-This support includes a variety of awareness-building products, such as informational, country-specific websites, interactive web-based training modules, cultural heritage playing cards and soldier pocket cards.
+CEMML plays a key role in the Combatant Command Cultural Heritage Action Group (CCHAG), which provides US military personnel with technical support in the areas of in-theatre cultural heritage preservation and cultural property protection.
+This support includes development of diverse awareness-building products, such as informational, country-specific websites, interactive web-based training modules, cultural heritage playing cards, and soldier pocket cards.

-Flora and Fauna Surveys – The Wyoming Army National Guard recently acquired the 21,000-acre Gray Rocks Ranch as an addition to Camp Guernsey for advanced military training.
-CEMML biologists have conducted comprehensive surveys of the mammals, birds, reptiles, amphibians, and insects to provide a baseline for resource monitoring and management.
+The Wyoming Army National Guard recently acquired the 21,000-acre Gray Rocks Ranch as an addition to Camp Guernsey for advanced military training.
+CEMML biologists have conducted comprehensive surveys of mammals, birds, reptiles, amphibians, and insects to provide baseline data for resource monitoring and management.